 Knowledge

-K1: The mechanical properties (strength, ductility, toughness, etc.), physical properties (dimensions, weight, corrosion susceptibility, contamination) of commonly welded materials.
+K1 Dimensional and mechanical properties (strength, toughness, thermal expansion etc.) of materials to be welded.

-K2: The fundamentals of welding metallurgy (Weld Metal Solidification and Heat Affected Zone) and how this can affect weldability of materials and final joint integrity
+K2 The fundamentals of welding metallurgy (weld solidification and Heat Affected Zone) and how this can affects weldability of materials and final joint integrity.